The Audley: More Than a Trophy

 What made it even more interesting was how it all unfolded.

-David Magley, president of the The Basketball League and good friend of was trying to keep it a surprise.
-But in my usual way of trying to support the business and help wherever I can, I kept inserting myself into conversations, offering ideas, asking questions.
+David Magley, president of The Basketball League and a good friend of mine, was trying to keep it a surprise.
+But in my usual way of trying to support the business and help wherever I could, I kept inserting myself into conversations—offering ideas, asking questions.

 Eventually, I backed him into a corner.